mpetuska/template-kmp-library/README.md

 # template-kmp-library
 Kotlin multiplatform library template.

-Has a baseline setup for a multiplatform library supporting all kotlin [targets](https://kotlinlang.org/docs/mpp-supported-platforms.html) except deprecated wasm32.
+Has a baseline setup for a multiplatform library supporting all kotlin [targets](https://kotlinlang.org/docs/mpp-supported-platforms.html) except android (any help in getting that setup welcome) & deprecated wasm32.

 ## Features
 * Native target grouping and shared sourceSets